moh85/anticsrf/README.md

 ------------------------------------------------------------------------------------------------------

-**Note: By default, the plugin will add the token = value for all AJAX request in the request headers as KEY = VALUE, then you can deal with it on the server side.
+**Note: by default, the plugin will add the token = value for all AJAX request in the request headers as KEY = VALUE, then you can deal with it on the server side.
 In PHP for example, you can get the list (array) of all request headers using: $headers = apache_request_headers();**

 ------------------------------------------------------------------------------------------------------